aviemet/bp-allocation/README.md

 ## Project Goals

-- [ ] Some indication to us that the email or text messages have indeed been sent!
+- [ ] Some indication to us that the email or text messages have indeed been sent

 - [ ] For connected and high voltage level members that have 2 partners associated with the account, an easy way to ensure that both partners first names appear on their voting screen